Maths

 As teachers at Woodlands, we are continually striving to better ourselves and frequently share ideas, reflecting on activities and lessons that have been particularly effective.
 We also regularly take part in training opportunities, networking events and staff meetings.

-Mathematical content is taught clearly, where understanding is checked systematically through formative assessment allowing misconceptions to be addressed, providing pupils with timely feedback to ensure their knowledge and understanding in developed fluently.
+Mathematical content is taught clearly, where understanding is checked systematically through formative assessment allowing misconceptions to be addressed, providing pupils with timely feedback to ensure their knowledge and understanding is developed fluently.
 Where appropriate, formative assessment and observations are used to inform our discussions in termly Pupil Progress Meetings and to update our summative school tracker.
 The main purpose of all assessments is to always ensure that we are providing excellent provision for every child and addressing any gaps in their learning.

 Throughout the curriculum, teaching is designed to revisit and retrieve learning from previous topics and learning in previous years.
-This is often done through White Rose Math’s Flashback 4.
+This is done through White Rose Math’s Flashback 4.
 This allows our children to integrate their knowledge into new, larger concepts.

 Impact